gabentho/Groupwork-DataAnalysis/README.md

 ## Project Description :

-Have you ever wondered where to find an electric Vélib’ in Paris?
-Or which stations are always full — or always empty?
+Have you ever wondered where to find an electric Vélib’ in Paris ?
+Or which stations are always full — or always empty ?
 In this project, we analyze bike-sharing data from Paris to identify usage patterns, availability trends, and station performance.
 With Python and data visualization tools, we turn numbers into insights to better understand urban mobility.

 ## Want to follow our journey ? :